xtools-at/Electron-PWA-Wrapper/README.md

 # Electron PWA Wrapper

-A sample wrapper app to package your Progressive Web App into a Desktop Application using [Electron](https://github.com/electron/electron).
+A sample wrapper app to package your Progressive Web App into a Desktop Application using [Electron](https://github.com/electron/electron), [Electon-Builder](https://github.com/electron-userland/electron-builder) and [Photon](https://github.com/connors/photon).

-Drafted for the future Desktop-version of my [Leasing Calculator](https://www.leasingrechnen.at) Web App using [React](https://github.com/facebook/react), [Redux](https://github.com/reactjs/redux), [Materialize.css](https://github.com/Dogfalo/materialize) and a lot of Offline-First love over at [leasingrechnen.at](https://www.leasingrechnen.at).
+Drafted for the Desktop-version of my [Leasing Calculator](https://www.leasingrechnen.at) Web App using [React](https://github.com/facebook/react), [Redux](https://github.com/reactjs/redux), [Materialize.css](https://github.com/Dogfalo/materialize) and a lot of Offline-First love over at [leasingrechnen.at](https://www.leasingrechnen.at).

-### Early development stage, please don't use for your projects yet.

 ## Features
 - loading animation window for first boot